 Best Allergy Face Mask

 My experience and need for wearing an allergy mask stem from 2 memories.

 (1) When I was a teenager I wore my first mask.
 It was an experiment and yes, I wore it mowing the lawn.
 I mowed the lawn every week from age 10-18.

-It was my way of contributing to the family and ensuring that I received my allowance.
+It was my way of contributing to the home and I wanted to receive my monthly allowance.
 But something annoying happened every summer.
 I would start to get itchy and by the end of summer, I always developed a few persistent rashes (eczema).

 I didn’t know any better so I stopped wearing dust masks and lived my life.
 Looking back I believe it was a poor quality mask of the 1990s.
-HEPA, carbon filters, and fabric pore space weren’t exactly well-known terms in those days.
+HEPA, carbon filters, and fabric pore space weren’t exactly well-known terms in the 1990s.

 (2) My second experience would come years later and things would begin to make sense.
 I took a motorcycle trip while working as a consultant in Asia.
 I wore one of those small helmets that only covered the top of my head.

 My ears, nose, mouth, and eyes were exposed.
 I drove around for hours, thoroughly enjoying myself.
 I was like the dog you see in a car with its head out the window – taking in the fresh air.
 I was fine all day, but the next day was another story.

 I woke up the following morning and my eyes were swollen shut, ears plugged, lips itchy, and nose stuffed up.
 I realized then and there that I had serious allergies that needed to be addressed, and my allergies didn’t stop outside.
 I learned later that I had severe dust mite allergy as well (inside the house).